shopsys/shopsys/docs/frontend-api/pagination.md

 This query will return a `connection` object which consists of `pageInfo`, `edges` and `totalCount`.

-`pageInfo` is object that represents information about current page of pagination that you are on.
+`pageInfo` is an object that represents information about the current page of pagination that you are on.
-`edges` are array of objects that are generated and represent the products that you get.
+`edges` are an array of objects that are generated and represent the products you get.
-`totalCount` is total number of products available for query.
+`totalCount` is a total number of products available for query.
-`edge` need to consist of `cursor` (pointer to products location) and `node` (data of given product that you requested).
+`edge` needs to consist of `cursor` (pointer to products location) and `node` (data of given product that you requested).
-When you define connection you need to specify what should be the type of `node` (eg. `Product` or `String`)
+When you define connection, you need to specify what should be the type of `node` (e.g., `Product` or `String`)

-To get your products you need to simply write query that gets you the data that you need from the `node` field of `edge` with `first` or `last` parameters:
+To get your products, you need to simply write a query that gets you the data that you need from the `node` field of `edge` with `first` or `last` parameters:

 ```text
 {